PixifyAI/AI-HTML-Agent-Gallery/README.md

 # AI-Generated Web Gallery

-This project is a Next.js application designed to showcase single-file web applications and games created with agentic AI tools.
-It provides a gallery view with tabs for "Apps" and "Games", allowing users to browse and interact with the generated HTML files.
+This project is a Next.js application designed to showcase single-file web applications and games created with agentic AI tools, and also provides HTMLAgent for creating new content using AI models.
+It features a gallery view with sections for "Apps" and "Games", allowing users to browse and interact with the generated HTML files, and a dedicated page for creating content with Gemini models.

 ## Features

 - Gallery view for AI-generated web apps and games.
-- Tabs to switch between Apps and Games.
+- Separate pages for browsing Apps and Games.
+- Dedicated page for creating content using Gemini models.
 - Displays metadata (AI Tool, Model, Date Added) extracted from HTML file comments.
 - Option to add new apps and games (via file upload).